lichess-bot-devs/lichess-bot/wiki/Configure-lichess-bot.md

 ## Challenges the BOT should accept
 - `challenge`: Control what kind of games for which the bot should accept challenges.
 All of the following options must be satisfied by a challenge to be accepted.
   - `concurrency`: The maximum number of games to play simultaneously.
+  - `games_reserved_for_humans`: The number of game slots (out of `concurrency`) to keep open for human challengers.
+Bot challenges are limited to `concurrency` minus this value, so humans can still challenge the bot even when other bots are filling its games.
+Should be between 0 and `concurrency`.
+Works best with `preference` set to `"human"`.
   - `sort_by`: Whether to start games by the best rated/titled opponent `"best"` or by first-come-first-serve `"first"`.
   - `preference`: Whether to prioritize human opponents, bot opponents, or treat them equally.
   - `accept_bot`: Whether to accept challenges from other bots.